mreleftheros/workout-buddy-app/README.md

-#Easily manage your workout sessions
-#Fullstack app with Solidjs NodeJs ExpressJs and Mongodb
+Fullstack Mern project with CSR and routing and auth